 The escapists can never be committed to anyone unless they see this “escapist” pattern of life, and want to transcend it truly.
 The truth therefore remains unchanged, that is, the escapist mind wants the comfort of being an irresponsible child at all times, and cannot and will not stand the truth; therefore it is anti-truth, anti-love, anti-commitment and thus anti-life.

-Today it is considered trendy, liberal and even being with the times if you have extramarital affairs.
+Today it is considered trendy, liberal and even being with the times if you have an extramarital affair.
 Flirting between married couples is rampant in the elitist society, and if you do not have a taste for it, you are considered square and primitive.

 How do people react to having such an experience?
 Some people find exactly what they are looking for: